Credit card payments

-- Payment due date – if your payment is late, you may be charged a fee and could lose any promotional offers.
+- Payment due date - if your payment is late, you’ll be charged a fee and could lose any promotional offers.

 - Interest rates - the rate of interest for each type of transaction, e.g. card purchases or cash withdrawals.

-- Payment allocation – in simple terms, balances with the highest interest rates will be paid off first.
+- Payment allocation - in simple terms, your payments will be allocated to higher-rate transactions that are shown on your statement before those charged at lower rates.
 For full details please check your credit card terms and conditions.

-You can view up to 12 months of statements online, just log in or register for Online Card Services to get started.
-If your account is paperless, you’ll get an email to let you know when there’s a new statement available to view online.
+You can see up to 12 months of statements online, just log in or register for Online Card Services, to get started.
+If your account is paperless, you’ll get an email to let you know when there’s a new statement available to see online.

-In most cases, you’ll be charged an overlimit fee if you go over your agreed credit limit.
-A late payment fee may also be charged too if a payment of at least the minimum amount doesn’t reach your account before the due date detailed on your statement.
-The fees you could be charged are covered in your credit card terms and conditions, so make sure you check them.
+In most cases, you’ll be charged for going over your agreed credit limit.
+You may also be charged if a payment of at least the minimum amount doesn’t reach your account before the due date detailed on your statement.
+These charges are covered in your credit card terms and conditions, so make sure you check them.

 Need help paying your credit card?

-If you’re experiencing difficulties making a credit card payment, it’s important you let us know so we can help.
-Please call 0800 028 0690.
+If you’re experiencing difficulties making MBNA credit card payments, it’s important you let us know so we can help.

 Free and independent advice services: